kiedtl/roguelike/doc/upgrades.md

 > "You are unusually robust.",

 You have 50% more health than usual.
-You will usually need an extra pip or rHubris if you receive this upgrade.
+You will usually need an extra pip of rHubris if you receive this upgrade.

 ## Mana